jan-hofmeier/wbi-wad-converter/README.md

 A standalone converter and runtime shim engine that transforms retail disc copies of **Worms: Battle Islands** (Wii / RVL) into an official-style, fully self-contained **Wii Channel WAD** (`SILP`) bootable directly from the Wii System Menu on retail Wii, vWii (Wii U), and the Dolphin Emulator.

+**This was only written and tested against the EU version of the Game.
+Other Regions likely won't work**

 ## Human Remark

 This was created using Sonnet and Gemini, but wouldn't have been possible without the amazing work of the community reverse engeniering the system and file formats.